-Regarding LOWs, MoDOT received three from DNR.
-The first was for a sewer overflow in a location where it is reasonably certain to cause water pollution.
-The second was for exceeding effluent limitations at a welcome center.
-The third LOW occurred for placing an erosion control structure into the state waters without meeting Missouri Department of Natural Resources' 401 Water Quality Certification requirements.
-LOWs have ranged from three to 15 in the past five years.
-They have been significantly down the last two years from a high in 2013.
+For the year-to-date, MoDOT received three LOWs from DNR.
+The first was for a sewer overflow in a location where it is reasonably certain to cause pollution of waters.
+The second was for exceeding effluent limitations at the welcome center.
+The third LOW occurred in this quarter for placing an erosion control structure into the waters of the state without meeting Missouri Department of Natural Resources' 401 Water Quality Certification requirements.
+LOWs have ranged from four to 15 in the past five years.
+They were significantly down in 2014 from a high in 2013.